mwhome/wortuhr/Readme.txt

                                     If you see more than one try the code which is changing from button to button.
                                     DEBUG has to be defined to show you the code.

+#define NEOPIXEL_RGB                Select if your LEDs are RGB only.
+#define NEOPIXEL_RGBW               Select if your LEDs have a distinct white channel (RGBW).

 #define NEOPIXEL_TYPE               Specifies the NeoPixel driver.
-400kHz, 800kHz, GRB, RGB, GRBW and RGBW.
+400kHz, 800kHz, GRB, RGB, GRBW, RGBW...
+                                    See \libraries\Adafruit_NeoPixel.h for help.

-#define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner LEDs at the end of the strip.
+#define LED_LAYOUT_HORIZONTAL_1     Horizontal and corner and alarm LEDs at the end of the strip.
 (As seen from the front.)

 111                    114                    112
    000 001 002 003 004 005 006 007 008 009 010